 Here, you can find it all in one place:

 - Spanish Verb Conjugation Charts

 - Key Spanish Phrases

 Some of these bonuses are available in PDF form; others must be used online.

 Other Notable Features

 A couple of other fun features include a quiz function, which gives you simple vocabulary and writing tests based on language from the lessons, and an online Spanish-English / English-Spanish dictionary.

-This convenient little audio-dictionary is accessible from the search bar on your dashboard, and it contains all of the useful language from the lessons.
+This convenient little audio-dictionary is one of the many helpful learning tools accessible from the search bar on your dashboard, and it contains all of the useful language from the lessons.

 SpanishPod101 Review: What I Like

 There are quite a few things that impressed me with SpanishPod101…